katemilleker/cs498rkFinalProject/server/README.md

     GET: /logout

-Profile paths (these may have to be modified in the future to add functionality)
+Profile paths - paths specifically for jobseeker

-    GET: /profile - gets all data for a given user (whether it is a recruiter or a jobseeker)
+    GET: /profile - gets all data for a given user ()
+    PUT: /profile - edit the user data, with data in query fields